solita/solita.github.com/_posts/2022-09-21-accessibility-for-web-dev.md

   - software development
 ---

-Last week we celebrated the Diversity, Equity, Inclusivity week at Solita, learning more and discussing our differences and biases.
+Recently we celebrated the Diversity, Equity, Inclusivity week at Solita, learning more and discussing our differences and biases.
 The very same week the [React Finland](https://react-finland.fi/) conference took place, in which quite some time was devoted to the topic of accessibility.
 Great timing, wouldn’t you say?
 I attended a workshop conducted by [Eevis Panula](https://eevis.codes/), a Certified Professional in Web Accessibility (check out also her talk at the conference!); she inspired me to write this blog.
 We don’t talk about accessibility enough!

 Let’s start with the basics of what is accessibility, why should we care, how can we help, and what is inspiration porn.
 Then I’ll dive a little deeper into the practicalities of accessibility testing - both automated and manual.